Amine-Gharout/Amine-Gharout/README.md

 # 👋 Welcome to My GitHub!

 ## 🚀 About Me
-I'm **Amine Gharout**, a passionate student currently in my 1CP year at the prestigious **École Supérieure d'Informatique (ESI)** in Algeria.
-I'm on a journey to explore the vast world of technology and software development.
+I'm **Amine Gharout**, a passionate student currently in my 1CP year at the prestigious **École Supérieure d'Informatique (ESI)** in Algeria.I'm a 17-Year-Old Teen Eager to Learn More About Math and Programming, Especially in Areas Like Machine Learning, Software Engineering, and Algorithms.

 ## 🔭 My Interests
 - **Machine Learning & AI**: I love diving into **sklearn** models and experimenting with different machine learning techniques.